anettgor/Dictionary-App-React/README.md

 # About

-This is a simple dictionary application that allows users to look up the definitions, synonyms, and pronunciations of words.
-The app provides a user-friendly interface where users can type in a word of their choice and receive instant results.
+This simple dictionary application allows users to look up the definitions, synonyms, and pronunciations of words.
+The app provides a user-friendly interface where users can type a word of their choice and receive instant results.

 ## Features